didomi/unity/docs/update/ios.md

 ### Events

-If there are any changes in the iOS sdk class `EventListener` (events added or removed), make sure the file `Assets/Plugins/Didomi/Scripts/iOS/DDMEventType.cs` is properly updated.
+If there are any changes in the `EventListener` class (events added or removed), make sure the file `Assets/Plugins/Didomi/Scripts/iOS/DDMEventType.cs` is properly updated.
 The enum values must be in the same order as in the `EventListener` class.